simplecrypto/simplecoin_multi/README.md

 Simple Doge
 ===========

-This repo is the source code for the http://simpledoge.com in its entirety.
+This repo is a generic version of http://simpledoge.com and http://simplevert.com.
 This includes all Celery tasks for handling the PowerPool stratum mining servers output.